-You will need substantial vocal ability, and be comfortable covering several octaves.
+You will need substantial vocal ability and be comfortable covering several octaves.

-Of course, playing guitar can be difficult.
+Of course, playing the guitar can be difficult.

 Your brain and your fingers will need to know the tune by heart.

-Working on the Guitar and Vocals Separately
+Work on the Guitar and Vocals Separately

 Google online guitar lessons and start learning.